peardeck/policies/privacy-policy.md

 ## DELETING YOUR INFORMATION

-To delete your account, please remove the Pear Deck application from your [Google Drive Permissions] (https://security.google.com/settings/security/permissions?pli=1) and delete your Pear Deck user content from your Google Drive.
+To delete your account using Google, please remove the Pear Deck application from your [Google Drive Permissions] (https://security.google.com/settings/security/permissions?pli=1) and delete your Pear Deck user content from your Google Drive.

+To delete your accounting using Microsoft, please manage the Pear Deck permission here: https://account.live.com/consent/Manage.
+If you a Microsoft User belonging to an organization, please ask your administrator to manage the application.

 ## Pear Deck ENTERPRISE ACCOUNT